T3 Test: Meaning, Levels, Symptoms, Normal Range & Complete Guide

 Reference Ranges for T3

-Reference values may differ between laboratories, but commonly accepted ranges include:
+Reference ranges vary slightly between laboratories, but commonly used values include:

 Sample Type and Testing Information